Tackling Emerging Issues with 7FA Compressor Blade & Vane Replacement

 The unit was returned to service on schedule.
 As for longer-term professional guidance to the owner/operator, several recommendations were advised in a full written report.

-MD&A’s specialized services range from Combustion, Hot Gas Path, and Major Inspections to Compressor and Turbine Rotor Repairs to End of Life inspections.
+MD&A’s specialized services range from Combustion, Hot Gas Path, and Major Inspections to Compressor and Turbine Rotor Repairs to Rotor Life Extension/ Assessment.
 MD&A offers a complete suite of parts, repairs, and services solutions for the Frame 7EA & 7FA heavy-duty gas turbine fleet.

 Call our MD&A Gas Turbine Services today at (518) 399-3616 or use our Contact form.